Chapter 2: A Scenery of Life

 “Oh my!
 Look who decided to show up here?”

-The boy who spoke, Radus by name, was the youngest Heir Candidate of the Arroxatha; he was also by far the most infuriating.
+The boy, Radus[3] by name, was the youngest Heir Candidate of the Arroxatha; he was also by far the most infuriating.
 Clad in his usual immaculate attire, the boy cut a form of effortless poise.
-Rraos knew better.

-He mentally debated simply flouncing past this prickly stick.
+Rraos mentally debated wordlessly flouncing past this prickly stick.

 “What?
 No witticism today?”
 Radus deliberately skipped over into Rraos’ personal space.
 “No silly attempt at a banter at all, dear brother?”